 Bill Bailey plays two different characters in the film.
 One of the characters reads "Complicity" by Iain Banks, while the other reads two novels by Iain M. Banks.
 They are in fact all written by the same author (Iain Banks), the "M" simply shows that the books are science-fiction rather than normal fiction.
 (One of the Iain M. Banks books is "The State Of The Art").
 This split is clearly supposed to symbolize differences in the two characters' personalities.

-Quite a few actors from Shaun of the Dead (2004) crop up in Hot Fuzz (2007).
-E.g. Simon Pegg, Nick Frost, Bill Nighy.
-And they're both directed by Edgar Wright.
-As well as similar sequences and familiar sights.
-E.g. both films have a pub in them.
+Quite a few actors from Shaun of the Dead (2004) crop up in this movie (for example, Simon Pegg, Nick Frost, and Bill Nighy).
+Also, they're both directed by Edgar Wright.
+As well as similar sequences and familiar sights (for example, both films have a pub in them.
 Cornettos.
-Wright uses the same rapid zooms and cross-cuts.
-And the scene where Shaun jumped over a fence and collapsed it is given a comic spin in this film where Angel perfectly clears them and even somersaults over one at the end.
+Wright uses the same rapid zooms and cross-cuts, and the scene where Shaun jumped over a fence and collapsed it, is given a comic spin in this film, where Angel perfectly clears them and even somersaults over one at the end.
 He even uses a similar line.

 Before Somerfield was chosen to feature in the film, writers originally made a fictional store chain called "Summeraisles" referring to the island in The Wicker Man (1973) also starring Edward Woodward.

-playing a Metropolitan Police Inspector; appears on screen to speed the transfer of Nicolas Angel out of London.
-Reappears near end with Met Chief Inspector to plead with Angel to return to London.
+Steve Coogan: Playing a Metropolitan Police Inspector; appears on-screen to speed the transfer of Nicolas Angel out of London, and reappears near the end with Bill Nighy as Metropolitan Chief Inspector, to plead with Angel to return to London.

 The trivia items below may give away important plot points.